Honors Dialogue of Civilizations

-In 2010, the Honors Program initiated a Dialogue of Civilization to Rome, Italy.
-This trip is characterized by three things: first, each year the Dialogue has a particular theme; second, each Dialogue is led by an Honors faculty member who shares their particular area of teaching/research interest with the students; third, each Dialogue isgrounded in an Interdisciplinary Seminar which would use the city of Rome as a text for understanding important issues.
+In 2010, the Honors Program initiated its first Dialogue of Civilizations to Rome, Italy.
+Today, the Program holds three Dialogues during the summer semesters.
+Honors Dialogues are characterized by three things: first, each Dialogue has its own particular theme; second, each is led by an Honors faculty member who shares their particular area of teaching/research interest with the students; third, each Dialogue is grounded in an Interdisciplinary Seminar.

-The goal of the program is to promote knowledge; understanding and global engagement through course work, language acquisition, travel and participation in an NU designed and delivered international academic experience.
-This short-term program is targeted toward honors students who may not have the opportunity to complete international work later on in their academic career, or who want to have an early international experience prior to a more traditional study abroad semester, global civic engagement or international co-op experience.
+The goal of these programs are to promote knowledge, understanding, and global engagement through course work, language acquisition, travel, and participation in an NU designed and delivered international academic experience.
+This short-term program is targeted toward Honors students who may not have the opportunity to complete international work later on in their academic career, or who want to have an early international experience prior to a more traditional study abroad semester, global civic engagement or international co-op experience.

 Substituting Study Abroad for Honors Course Credit